 Assets are reviewed for impairment at the end of each reporting period.
-Examples of impairment include: a significant reduction in a specific asset's value and evidence of physical damage (e.g. and applicable in 2021/22 fire damage).
+Examples of impairment include: a significant reduction in a specific asset's value and evidence of physical damage.

 The amount of impairment is charged to the Revaluation Reserve to the extent that the impairment does not exceed the amount in the Revaluation Reserve for the same asset.
 Thereafter the impairment is charged to the Surplus/Deficit on the Provision of Services.